-- Creating Systems to Manage Information (set task) - Using Social Media in Business (coursework)
+- Creating Systems to Manage Information (set task).
+This unit carries 1/4 of the BTEC marks. - Using Social Media in Business (coursework).
+This unit carries 1/4 of the BTEC marks.

-- Information Technology Systems (Set Task) - Website Development (coursework)
+- Information Technology Systems (Set Task).
+This unit carries 1/3 of the BTEC marks. - Website Development (coursework).
+This unit carries 1/6 of the BTEC marks.